NKU-MobFly-Robotics/local-planning-benchmark/README.md

 ```
 After that, a library named "libActorCollisionsPlugin.so" will be generated in the build directory.
 Please update the reference path of "libActorCollisionsPlugin.so" in the xxx_dynamic.world files in the gazebo_world/world directory before you use the dynamic world models.
 For example, open office02_dynamic.world and use "ctrl+F" to find "libActorCollisionsPlugin.so".
 Then, replace the value of "filename" with the absolute path of "libActorCollisionsPlugin.so" in your build directory of actor_collisions.
 Each animated actor needs to call this plugin.
 Therefore, please check all the reference paths of this plugin in the dynamic world models.

 Furthermore, we have tested that dynamic pedestrians based on this plugin can be swept by the laser rangefinder only in Gazebo9 and above.
 The default version of Gazebo in ROS Kinetic is Gazebo7.
-So if you use ROS Kinetic, please uninstall Gazebo7 and install Gazebo9
+Therefore, if you use ROS Kinetic, please uninstall Gazebo7 and install Gazebo9
 ```
 1. Uninstall Gazebo7
   $ sudo apt-get remove --purge ros-kinetic-gazebo*